-Creating a buzz: How satellite imagery brought awareness to deforestation and illegal mining in a National Park
+Creating Transparency: How satellite imagery brought awareness to deforestation and illegal mining in a National Park

 By the SOSOrinoco Team

 More than half of Venezuela is forested land, but according to the Global Forest Watch, the country has lost 3.2% of its tree cover in the last two decades, with eight regions alone responsible for 55% of total tree cover loss.
 Environmentalists are subsequently raising the alarm seeing that forested areas not only absorbed greenhouse gases, but also contribute to the economy.

 SOSOrinoco was established in early 2018 to shed light on the existing body of work, especially regarding the situation in the Amazonas and Orinoco regions of Venezuela, to raise awareness of the tragedy that is occurring, and to outline some urgent measures that need to be taken to halt the unfolding human and environmental disaster.
 The region South of the Orinoco River is remote, making travel difficult and dangerous.
 The Orinoco river basin covers a wide area — over 340,000 sq. miles, 76% of which are located in Venezuela — therefore, our team has had to rely heavily on satellite imaging to demonstrate the extent of illegal mining, as well as identify the deforested areas, and the resulting craters created by mining that are now ponds of mercury-poisoned water amid the Amazonian forest.

 SOSOrinoco has had the privilege of working with Radiant Earth Foundation, who has helped set up a workspace for the SOSOrinoco team on their platform, allowing analysts to examine and interpret satellite images of Venezuelan national parks and protected areas that are under severe attack by illegal mining.
 Radiant Earth has also been able to find satellite images that the SOSOrinoco team did not have access to.